 A router table is a type of workbench designed specifically for milling.
 It usually has a slot on the top where you can insert a router bit.

 Router tables are an important part of any woodworker’s equipment because they offer more stability and precision than routing by hand.
 In addition, router tables allow you to use larger bits that would be difficult to maneuver by hand.

 This wood router looks like a thin, flat metal piece attached to the router’s edge.
 Edging tools are an important piece of equipment for any woodworker, as they offer more precision than routing by hand.
 Additionally, edging tools allow you to create various effects, depending on the bit you use.

 What is the body of a router case?

 The router’s body is where the motor of this tool is housed.
 You will also find the speed control and depth adjustment features.
 The size and shape of the router’s body will vary depending on the model.

 Why Is a Router equipped with Vacuum Port?

-So, having a router equipped with a vacuum port will save you a lot of time that you would otherwise spend cleaning.
+So, having a router equipped with a vacuum port will save you a lot of time you would otherwise spend cleaning.
 Moreover, it will also protect your lungs from harmful dust particles.

 What are the benefits of electric and cordless routing?